 Do you need an escape from the frigid temps without leaving the season?
 Head to the Caribbean with Irene as she heads to St. John to figure out what happened to her husband.
 Unfortunately, she discovers much more than she expected - including his entire double life.

-The Book Girls Say: This is book #1 in a planned 3 book series, which means it ends without a satisfying ended and you'll have to keep reading.
+The Book Girls Say: This is book #1 in 3 book series, which means it ends without a fully satisfying ending and you'll have to keep reading.
 All three have been released, so you won't have to wait for publishing, but we wanted to make sure you knew what you were in for!

 This story opens in modern-day with two adult sisters, Meredith and Nina, who are as different as can be.
 But they remain connected by their beloved father and by the Russian fairy tale their cold, disapproving mother sometimes told them at night.

 When their father falls ill, he makes the women promise that the fairy tale will be told one last time - all the way to the end.
 What unfolds is the true story of Anya's life in war-torn Leningrad.
 The sisters are about to learn a secret that will change everything.

 The Book Girls Say...
 Many WWII historical novels focus on the region of France and Germany, but The Winter Garden illuminates the experiences of those in Russia and left us with a much better understanding of the Eastern Front.
 But this is much more than just another WWII story, it's a very powerful and moving family story as well.